vwillyams/garbage-ECSJobDemos/Documentation/content/rotation_example.md

 6. [__UnityEngine.ECS.SimpleMovement/MoveAlongCircleComponent__](../../ECSJobDemos/Assets/GameCode/SimpleMovement/MoveAlongCircleComponent.cs)
 7. [__UnityEngine.ECS.SimpleRotation/RotationSpeedResetSphereComponent__](../../ECSJobDemos/Assets/GameCode/SimpleRotation/RotationSpeedResetSphereComponent.cs)

-Like the RotatingCubeSpawner, the PositionComponent specifies that the Entity that is created from the TestResetRotationSphere GameObject has a position in ECS and the CopyInitialTransformPositionFromGameObjectComponent specifies that **only** the initial value for PositionComponent in ECS will be copied from the GameObject's Transform.
+Like the RotatingCubeSpawner, the PositionComponent specifies that the Entity that is created from the TestResetRotationSphere GameObject has a position in ECS and the CopyInitialTransformFromGameObjectComponent specifies that **only** the initial value for PositionComponent in ECS will be copied from the GameObject's Transform.

 The TransformMatrixComponent specifies that a 4x4 matrix should be stored.
 That matrix is updated automatically based on changes to the PositionComponent.

-Set the properties of the InstanceRendererComponent:
+Set the properties of the MeshInstanceRendererComponent:

 1. __Mesh__: Sphere
 2. __Material__: InstanceMat